tushkanchek/url-shortener/README.md

 URL-SHORTNER - convert url to alias:
-FOR EXAMPLE, we have url https://github.com/tushkanchek/url-shortener and convert it to petProject1, so not instead of writing this long url we can save it like
+FOR EXAMPLE, we have url https://github.com/tushkanchek/url-shortener and convert it to petProject1, so now instead of writing this long url we can save it like
 <img width="841" height="270" alt="image" src="https://github.com/user-attachments/assets/be0d2efd-a8bb-45a6-a27a-58bd7099dd67" />
 <img width="841" height="270" alt="image" src="https://github.com/user-attachments/assets/050be879-147e-4b03-a7ef-3b6c4ad13384" />